-Are cultured diamonds real diamonds?
+Are manmade diamonds real diamonds?
 Yes.
 Even Neil deGrasse Tyson, Patron Saint of Science, thinks so.

 Here’s the scoop.
 We can count on Neil to enlighten us on a number of topics.
 We can count on him to destroy ignorant pundits on cable news channels, to teach us about the wonders of the universe, and to consistently provide fodder for internet memes.